Guthman/ETHDam2025/README.md

 - Created `test_minimal_demo.py` for testing the minimal contracts
 - Added `TODO_GAS_OPTIMIZATION.md` with planned gas optimization tasks
 - Updated README with information about the minimal contracts and gas optimization plan
+- Documented CLI and Web Application integration status and path forward.
+(Self-correction: this changelog entry should be added by the user/developer after this change is applied and a new version is decided.
+I'm noting it here for completeness of the thought process).

 ### v0.1.2
 - Optimized gas limits for all contract operations to prevent out-of-gas errors